 Carrying Substances on Your Shoes

 The most common method is direct contact.
 If you walk into a room, you would bring along dust, pollen, hay, or any other materials that stick to your shoes.
 Where do they end up?
 That’s right, on the carpet.
-The more you tread on them, the more they stick and are pushed deeper down.
+The more you tread on them, the more they stick and are pushed deeper into the ground.

 Pets Shedding Allergens